apacheignite/documentation/clustering/deployment-modes.md

   "title": "Overview"
 }
 [/block]
 Specifics of peer-class-loading behavior are controlled by different deployment modes.
-Particularly, the un-deployment behavior in cases when originating node leaves grid depends on the deployment mode.
+Particularly, the un-deployment behavior in cases when the originating node leaves grid depends on the deployment mode.
 Other aspects, governed by deployment mode, are user resources management and class versions management.
 In the sections below we describe each deployment mode in more detail.

 ## PRIVATE and ISOLATED
-Classes deployed within the same class loader on master node, will still share the same class loader remotely on worker nodes.
+Classes deployed within the same class loader on the master node, will still share the same class loader remotely on worker nodes.
 However, tasks deployed from different master nodes will not share the same class loader on worker nodes, which is useful in development when different developers can be working on different versions of the same classes.
 There is no difference in PRIVATE and ISOLATED deployment modes since `@UserResource` annotation has been removed.
 Both constants were kept for backward-compatibility reasons and one of them is likely to be removed in the future major release.

 In this mode, classes get un-deployed when the master node leaves the cluster.